LivePersonInc/developer-center/pages/Documents/ConversationalAI/Third-PartyBots/bot-conversation-errors.md

 #### Reasons
 Mostly JSON errors.
 #### Solutions
-Please verify your custom JSON payload with a JSON validator of your choise.
+Please verify your custom JSON payload with a JSON validator of your choice.

 ### com.liveperson.bot-connectors-worker.error.aivendor.lex.custom-payload-no-params